batselem/DisasterDetection/README.md

 # Disaster Response Pipeline Project

+### Required Libraries

+- nltk 3.3.0
+- numpy 1.15.2
+- pandas 0.23.4
+- scikit-learn 0.20.0
+- sqlalchemy 1.3.15
+- plotly
+- flask

+### Project Motivation
+In this project, I tried to categorize messages about disasters into different categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.